jeremytubbs/igor/README.md

 Todo -

-- process all images in folder for a post
 - add type to config igor.php on build
 - set user_id for post
 - set character limit for meta description